aosabook/500lines/functionalDB/chapter.md

 There are still many things that we could improve: We could add caching to several components to improve performance; support richer queries; and add real storage support to provide data durability, to name a few.

-However, our final product can do a great many things, and was implemented in X lines of Clojure source code, Y of which are blank lines and Z of which are docstrings.
-[Some final sentence.]
+However, our final product can do a great many things, and was implemented in 488 lines of Clojure source code, 73 of which are blank lines and 55 of which are docstrings.

+This brings us to an in memory, index optimized, query supporting, library developer friendly database implementation done in 360 lines of Clojure code.